paulelliotco/mantis-ai/documentation/docs/concepts.md

 Under the hood:
 1. The audio file is validated
 2. The user's prompt is combined with the audio
-3. If `structured_output` is True, the prompt is enhanced to request structured data
+3. If `structured_output` is True, the prompt is enhanced and a JSON schema is supplied via Gemini's ``response_schema`` parameter
-4. The audio is sent to Gemini AI with the prompt
+4. The audio is sent to Gemini AI with the prompt and schema
-5. The extraction result is returned as a string
+5. The response is validated against the schema and returned as structured data (with graceful fallbacks when parsing fails)

+### Domain-specific schemas

+Mantis ships with reusable schemas for common tasks such as summarising speakers, generating action items, and providing a single ``AudioInsightsSchema`` that combines key signals.
+You can reuse these schemas via the ``mantis.response_schemas.COMMON_RESPONSE_SCHEMAS`` registry or pass your own Pydantic model / JSON schema using the ``response_schema`` parameter on :func:`mantis.extract`.
+This allows teams to align the structured output with internal data contracts while still benefiting from prompt engineering in the ``prompt`` argument.

 ## Error Handling